 Advertisement.
 The public announcement, as required by law, inviting Bids for Work to be performed or materials to be furnished.

 Award.
-The written acceptance by the Director of a Bid.
+The written acceptance by the PRC or CPE of a Bid.

+Basic Configuration.
+The Scope of Services in its entirety and elements of the Conceptual Plans, as indicated in the Scope of Services.

 Bid.
 The offer of a Bidder, on the prescribed form properly signed and guaranteed, to perform the Work and to furnish the labor and materials at the prices quoted.

 Bid Documents.
-The Bid Documents include the Invitation for Bids, Addenda, Proposal, Expedite file, contract form and required bonds, Specifications, , Special Provisions, general and detailed plans, Plan notes, standard construction drawings identified in the Plans, notice to contractor, and any other document designated by the Department as a Bid Document, all of which constitute one instrument.
+The Bid Documents include the Invitation for Bids, Addenda, Proposal, Scope of Services, Conceptual Plans (as indicated in the Scope of Services), , contract form and required bonds, Specifications, Supplemental Specifications, Special Provisions, general and detailed plans, Plan notes, standard construction drawings identified in the Plans, design standards identified in the Scope of Services (including all standards referenced), notice to DBT, notice to contractor, and any other document designated by the LPA as a Bid Document, all of which constitute one instrument.

 Bidder.
-An individual, firm, or corporation submitting a Bid for the advertised Work, acting directly or through the duly authorized representative, and qualified as provided in to .
+An individual, firm, or corporation submitting a Bid for the advertised Work, acting directly or through the duly authorized representative, and qualified as provided in the ORC.

 Bridge.
 A structure, including supports, erected over a depression or an obstruction, such as water, a highway, or a railway, and having a track or passageway for carrying traffic or other moving loads and having a length measured along the center of roadway of 10 feet (3.048 m) or more between undercopings of abutments or extreme limits of openings for multiple boxes.